 - In tape mode, radio play will continue until rewind is stopped (with the TAPE control) or the beginning of the tape is reached. - In CD mode, pressing the REW control rewinds the CD within the current track.

 Fast forward

 The fast forward control works in tape and CD modes.

-- In the tape mode, tape direction will automatically reverse when the end of the tape is reached. - In CD mode, pressing the control fast forwards the CD within the current track.
+the end of the tape is reached.

+• In CD mode, pressing the FF control fast forwards the CD within the current track.

 Tape direction select